grakify90/Yahtzee/README.md

 ## A little preview

-This is how the app looks right now (work in progress!)
+This is how the app looks right now
 ![Yahtzee preview](https://github.com/grakify90/Yahtzee/blob/development/Peek%202020-09-14%2017-57.gif)

 ## Technologies used